Ella Al-Shamahi: Books

 Al-Shamahi's book, The Handshake: A Gripping History, was published in 2021.
 It presents an historical overview of the human handshake from its origins (at least seven million years ago) all the way to its sudden disappearance in March 2020 (due to the COVID-19 pandemic).
 One reviewer called the book “a fabulously sparky, wide-ranging and horizon-broadening little study, examining this most ancient of human gestures from a multitude of viewpoints”.

 Personal life

 Al-Shamahi married at the age of 21 and lived in Surrey; her marriage, which was arranged by her imam, lasted five years.

 Beliefs

 As a child, Al-Shamahi was a devout Muslim who wore the hijab from the age of seven and began missionary work throughout Britain at the age of 13.
 Her biology studies at Imperial College London were undertaken with the eventual aim of disproving evolutionary theory, but she soon came to believe that the theory was correct and her later studies would further distance her from her faith.
 As of 2025, she was describing herself as a "non-practising Muslim".

+She has said that she was a Muslim creationist missionary who went to university intending to disprove evolution.
+The gradual realisation she was wrong was devastating to her—it cost her her marriage, community, and entire social world.
+She said on RadioLab that "I was just so—so distraught.
+And the reason I was so distraught at this point was that I knew that meant I was gonna have to leave my world. [...]
+I literally just disappeared.
+And that's because I was a missionary and I knew the training.
+And the training is if somebody, you know, falls, you go collect them, basically."

-Al-Shamahi characterizes her political views as "wokey-progressive — definitely left-wing", but she has also called for the scientific field to be more accommodating of those who are right-wing or devoutly religious and for discussions to be more nuanced.
+Al-Shamahi characterises her political views as "wokey-progressive — definitely left-wing", but she has also called for the scientific field to be more accommodating of those who are right-wing or devoutly religious and for discussions to be more nuanced.